 My difficulties in talking about the climate change are not unique.
 Others working in various localities have made the same observation about how people do not seem to consider climate change as a major issue, even if they are tackling climate change in their everyday lives.
 Although climate change is one factor constraining people’s abilities to make a living, people often pay more attention to the more immediate causes of their tribulations.

 I was more successful in eliciting talk about the changing weather when I asked direct questions about the storms as well as different types of extreme weather they had experienced.
 Even then, I noticed that the talk about the weather tended to turn into discussion about human activity.
 Perhaps people did not perceive nature as separate from human activity as the Euro-American discourse tends to do.
-One common way to deal and understand forces of nature in Sundarbans is to worship Gods associated with forests or the sea.
+One common way to deal with and understand forces of nature in Sundarbans is to worship Gods associated with forests or the sea.
 The way they talked about the weather in connection with state policy and human activity also reflected how they were living amidst climate change, which was forcing them and the state to take action.

 Especially the cyclone Aila had sparked various types of activity and even forward-looking dynamism.
 After Aila, the government build storm shelters and created warning systems.
 The affected region continues to receive many forms of aid, unlike many other nearby poor regions, which have not been hit by any sudden catastrophe.
 After Aila, the infrastructure of the affected region was greatly improved, and embankments build and fixed.
 Many people are still receiving food aid named after Aila.
 Recently, this district, South 24 Parganas, has emerged as among the highest recipients of the rural housing scheme, which is jointly funded by the central and the state governments.